Pillar 1: Build AWARENESS and a Supportive Culture

-Its “Working Well Toolkit” features lists of exemplary practices, case studies and free, turnkey programs you can implement in your own business, including:
+Its “Working Well Toolkit” features lists of exemplary practices, case studies and turnkey programs you can implement in your own business, including:

 - ICU Program: An anti-stigma campaign developed by DuPont designed to foster a workplace culture that supports emotional health.
 Its content has been donated to the Center for Workplace Mental Health for all to use.